emrgnt-cmplxty/fermi/docs/0.old/contracts/debug-locally.md

 - Context data when the transaction happens like the current epoch, block height, gas price, etc.
 - Caller (signer) of the transaction and arguments.

 If you do not have the contract caller or args (Ex.
-A third party contract calling your account) then you can find the arguments from [Axion Explorer](https://explorer.testnet.near.org).
+A third party contract calling your account) then you can find the arguments from [Fermi Explorer](https://explorer.testnet.near.org).
 The first three pieces of information are all related to the blockchain state when the transaction happened.
-Therefore, a "snapshot" of blockchain has to be captured to obtain this information and load it into the Axion Sandbox.
+Therefore, a "snapshot" of blockchain has to be captured to obtain this information and load it into the Fermi Sandbox.
 You can either load them automatically with a script or manually if you're interested to know every aspect of how a transaction is affected by blockchain status.

 ## Obtain Information from Testnet/Mainnet automatically {#obtain-information-from-testnetmainnet-automatically}